kaushalprasadhial/compilation_of_object_detection_models-master/tensorflow_api/README.md

 This creates a frozen_inference_graph.pb file in the \object_detection\inference_graph folder.
 The .pb file contains the object detection classifier.

 ### 8. Use Your Newly Trained Object Detection Classifier!
 The object detection classifier is all ready to go!
-I’ve written Python scripts to test it out on an image, video, or webcam feed.
+There are Python scripts to test it out on an image, video, or webcam feed.

 Before running the Python scripts, you need to modify the NUM_CLASSES variable in the script to equal the number of classes you want to detect.
-(For my Pinochle Card Detector, there are six cards I want to detect, so NUM_CLASSES = 6.)

 To test your object detector, move a picture of the object or objects into the \object_detection folder, and change the IMAGE_NAME variable in the Object_detection_image.py to match the file name of the picture.
 Alternatively, you can use a video of the objects (using Object_detection_video.py), or just plug in a USB webcam and point it at the objects (using Object_detection_webcam.py).